-- For setBasiliskFork, whether forking should be used when available. - For setBasiliskShared, whether the shared Python instance can be set in the R session. - For setBasiliskForceFallback, whether to force the use of the last resort fallback. - For setBasiliskCheckVersions, whether to check for properly versioned package strings in setupBasiliskEnv.
+- For setBasiliskFork, whether forking should be used when available. - For setBasiliskShared, whether the shared Python instance can be set in the R session. - For setBasiliskCheckVersions, whether to check for properly versioned package strings in setupBasiliskEnv.

 All functions return a logical scalar indicating whether the specified option is enabled.